contagon/handbook/handbook/11-young-women.md

 ## 11.1 Purpose and Organization

 The Young Women organization helps God’s children prepare to return to His presence.
-As they strive to become covenant daughters of God, young women will be “armed with righteousness and with the power of God in great glory” ([1 Nephi 14:14]).
+As they strive to keep their covenants with God, young women will be “armed with righteousness and with the power of God in great glory” ([1 Nephi 14:14]).

 ### 11.1.1 Purpose